Aileen86/This-is-my-docsite/docs/getting started.md

 # Getting Started

-Here's how to begin using this documentation site.
+This is the get started page.
+You will learn how to get started quickly.